Alex-Reitz/Alex-Reitz/README.md

 # Hello!
 I'm *Alex Reitz* 👋

 ### I'm currently looking for work as a software engineer.
 Welcome to my github page!
 ### What am I working on?
-Jobly: a full stack Javascript app built with React, Node, and Express
+DeFi Signal, a full stack JavaScript app for seeing what's going on in the land of DeFi
 ###### My github email was not synced with my commit email until recently, github was not tracking my contributions correctly until Mid July
 [![Alex Reitz's Github Stats](https://github-readme-stats.vercel.app/api?username=Alex-Reitz)](https://github.com/Alex-Reitz/github-readme-stats)